ut-cea/docs/README.md

 $ npm install
 ```

-This will get the repo and then install any needed npm dependencies.
+This will get the repo and then install any needed npm and gitbook-cli
+dependencies.

 ### Building the GitBook